New research project aims to help those with mobility issues lead more active lives

 The National Institute of Health Research has granted the university £1.65m to carry out the research project and help older people living in Bath, Bristol and Devon curb the effects of mobility limitation with gentle exercises earlier in their retirement.

 Previous studies reveal that a gradual decline in physical inactivity, as we get older, may be a responsible factor contributing to decreased movement and so continuing to be as active as possible can help us stay mobile for longer.

-Of course, as we age accessibility products like walk in baths afford us movement around the home with more ease, but speaking at the launch of REACT, research leader Dr Afrodite Stathi explained how getting up on our feet can help us maintain an independent lifestyle for longer.
+Of course, as we age accessibility products like walk in showers and baths afford us movement around the home with more ease, but speaking at the launch of REACT, research leader Dr Afrodite Stathi explained how getting up on our feet can help us maintain an independent lifestyle for longer.